Science-o-matic/lifecubomed/README.md

         pip install -r pip-requirements.txt

+1. If PIL is being installed wrong, no JPEG or PNG support can be avaliable.
+As a workaround, uninstall it, if pillow has been correctly installed:

+        pip uninstall PIL

 1. Edit settings.py
    - Set the languages you want to have avaliable, and the default one, in LANGUAGES and DEFAULT_LANGUAGE settings.
    - By default, sqlite3 db backend is used.
 You can change DATABASES setting to fit your needs.